 There are many ways to splice PEX into your current piping system.
 The easiest way is to simply cut out a section of pipe and use a stab-in tee.
 This way requires no soldering.
 Make sure this is allowed.
 Another way to work in PEX is to solder a tee and PEX adaptor.
 Then simply secure the PEX with whatever method is appropriate.
 Read the label to figure out what you need.

 Because of its flexible nature, PEX is able to expand and contract.
 This makes it ideal for colder climates.
 This ability makes it unlikely for PEX to break or split after freezing.
 However, you should still take measures to protect the pipes from freezing.
 Although PEX is more resistant, this won’t stop them from freezing at all.
 It would be bad to have no water!

 As there is no universal plumbing code, it is important you check with your local government.
-Think of how frustrating it would be to complete a project and find out it isn’t to code simply because of material used!
+Think of how frustrating it would be to complete a project and find out it isn’t to code simply because of the material used!
 Check with a local inspector before starting any projects.
-Express Plumbing Service has technicians experienced in using this type of material.
+Express Plumbing Heating & Air have technicians experienced in using this type of material.
 If you’re ready to make a change, give us a call!